Zoxc/crusader/docs/LOCAL_TESTS.md

 ## Why is this important?

-These test results, in themselves, are not important.
+These test results - the actual throughput or latency numbers - are not very important.
 If you are satisfied with you network's performance, then these numerical results don't matter.

 But if you are experiencing problems, these tests help divide the troubleshooting problem in two.

-* If the local network is running fine, performance problems must be elsewhere.
+* If the local network is running fine, performance problems must be elsewhere
+  (in your ISP or their upstream service, which likely is out of your control).
-* But if the local performance is not what you expected, that could explain the problem
+* But if the local performance is not what you expected, you can start investigating your router, switch, etc.